ymasory/scalatra-website-examples/2.2/persistence/scalatra-squeryl/README.md

 Scalatra Squeryl Example
 ========================

-This is a quick demonstration of [Squeryl](http://squeryl.org) integration with [Scalatra](http://scalatra.org).
+Corresponds to the guide at [http://scalatra.org/2.2/guides/persistence/squeryl.html](http://scalatra.org/2.2/guides/persistence/squeryl.html)

-It demonstrates how to use Scalatra with an object-relational mapper, integrate C3P0 connection pooling, and bootstrap the database connections into existence.
+This app demonstrates how to use Scalatra with an object-relational mapper, integrate C3P0 connection pooling, and bootstrap the database connections into existence.

 It uses Scalatra 2.2's [ScalatraBootstrap](http://scalatra.org/2.2/guides/deployment/configuration.html) class to kick off the database connection.